MJPhillip/noroff-content-management-systems/ca.md

 ## Goal

-To create a products page using data from the WordPress REST API.
+Create a separate website that uses an API call to your Wordpress API to populate a products page.

 ## Brief

-Using the WordPress REST API, create a list of products created with WooCommerce on your WordPress site.
+Using the WordPress REST API, create a separate website that lists the products you created with WooCommerce on your WordPress site.
 Because you're using the API, each time an administrator creates or updates a product, the change will pull through to your product list page.

-Your products page should include a list of all the: product names, images and prices.
+Your products page should be a standalone site (written using HTML, CSS and JavaScript) and include a list of all the: product names, images and prices.
 Each product should have a call-to-action button to 'View More'.

 ## Level 1 Process

 1. Sketch the products page you would like to make.
 The layout of the page is up to you, but you should use the colours and fonts from the Module Assignment 1.
 2. Create the page by fetching data from the WordPress REST API, and displaying it on the page.
 3. Create a new product on your WordPress admin page, and make sure it's pulling through to your products page.
+4. Upload the site to your web host.
 4. Deliver a link to the products page.

 ## Level 2 Process (reminder: level 2 is optional)